Even the most experienced land buyers may not know about conservation easements.

-In fact, even we didn’t know a lot of what is covered below until we began researching this blog post!
+In fact, we didn’t know a lot of what is covered below until we began researching this blog post!

-But to start with, a conservation easement is a voluntary agreement that permanently limits the use of the land to protect its conservation values.
+A conservation easement is a voluntary agreement that permanently limits the use of the land to protect its conservation values.

-This is calculated according to the value that the land would have had if it had been developed.
+This deduction is calculated according to the value that the land would have had if it had been developed.

 In general, the limits of a conservation easement persist even if it is passed to an heir or sold in a sale.